Kotlin/kotlinx.coroutines/coroutines-guide.md

 On the receiver side it is convenient to use a regular `for` loop to receive elements from the channel.

-Conceptually, a `close` is like sending a special close token to the channel.
+Conceptually, a [close][SendChannel.close] is like sending a special close token to the channel.
 The iteration stops as soon as this close token is received, so there is a guarantee that all previously sent elements before the close are received: